yuwei-wu/RoboCup-Preparation-Record/Localization/README.md

 it will really effect in the competition.
 Also there are penalties if robots walk out the line boundary, we need to improve our projection and pose corrections.

-### 1.1 Mirrored Pose Estimates
+### 1.1 Mirrored Pose Estimates (still a possible issue)
+The field is symmetrical, it is very important to make sure the robot does not get too much error in the yaw direction, otherwise it can sometimes get flipped.

 ### 1.2 Line and Circle Detection

-We need to convert the picture to HSV or HSL, considering that using HSL is more accurate for white lines.
+considering that using HSL is more accurate for white lines.

 ### 1.3